TLG helping to develop a better future.

 The workshop is targeted at students who are considered by the school as being at risk of exclusion, offending or being involved in anti-social behaviour.
 Andrez’s background and musical credibility give him a unique ability to engage with young people within a group or one-on-one setting.

-Andrez holds a First Class combined degree in Criminology and Sociology and since 2005 has dedicated his life to working with young people and young adults from disadvantaged backgrounds or those at risk of offending.
+Andrez holds a Master’s Degree in Consulting and Leading in Organisations using systemic and psychodynamic approaches from the Tavistock and Portman NHS Foundation Trust and a First Class combined degree in Criminology and Sociology.
+Since 2005 has dedicated his life to working with young people and young adults from disadvantaged backgrounds or those at risk of offending.
 Andrez has been a youth justice practitioner for 8 years within a London borough, specialising in the effective resettlement of young people leaving custody and working in partnership with the Metropolitan Police to support young people and adults affected by or involved in serious violence and gangs.

 Andrez specialises in working with high-risk and very high-risk young people and young adults within both community and custodial settings.
 His work has been recognised by multiple bodies, not least the Ministry of Justice for his gangs intervention programme which was officially classified as an emerging effective tool for working with young people.

 The Liminality Group sources funding from public, private, voluntary and community sector organisations.